ice1000/guest0x0/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/165893441-23c02472-d363-45fb-b460-9869552714a7.png)

-Refactored the implementation of restrictions, finished splitting disjunctions.
+Refactored the implementation of restrictions, and finished splitting disjunctions.
 The number of lines of Java code is 1366 now, quite a lot.
-There aren't many new features, so no new code snippet this time.
+There aren't many new features, so no new code snippets this time.

 ### v0.9